svlad-90/DLT-Message-Analyzer/md/plant_uml/plant_uml.md

 ## Advanced example

-First example was quite simple, as log has contained all required parts.
+The first example was quite simple, as the log has contained all the required parts.
-But what if you need a sequence for a set of the messages, which does not contain all required parts?
+But what if you need a sequence for a set of the messages, which does not contain all required elements?
-E.g. there is no service name, client name or method name.
+E.g. there is no service name, client name, or method name.

-Still, as a develoepr you might understand the context, and want to fulfil the missing parts and have a sequence without modification of logs.
+Still, as a developer, you might understand the context, and want to fulfill the missing parts and have a sequence without modification of logs.
 Fortunately, the DLT-Message-Analyzer allows you to do this.

 Imagine that we have the following 3 messages, which represent the communication between components "Alice" and "Bob":

 ![Screenshot of another set of messages between Alice and Bob components](./plant_uml_alice_bob_messages_advanced.png)

-Let's also imagine that result diagram should have actor Alex instead of actor Alice.
+Let's also imagine that the resulting diagram should have actor Alex instead of actor Alice.
 The above way of tracing is not quite unified and does not contain all required parts to create a sequence out of it.
-Also it contains a typo - Alice instead of Alex.
+Also, it contains a typo - Alice instead of Alex.
 Still, we can use the following regex expression for sequence creation:

 <pre>^(SYS).*?: Informational: ((?&lt;UCL_Alex&gt;CAlice):.*?(?&lt;US_Bob&gt;(?&lt;UM_sayMyName&gt;(?&lt;URT&gt;sentName)|(?&lt;URS&gt;response))).*?\((?&lt;UA&gt;.*)\)|(?&lt;UCL_AND_US&gt;Bob): (?&lt;URT&gt;processRequest)\("(?&lt;UM&gt;[\w]+)"\))</pre>